artshcherbina/whisper.cpp/bindings/python/README.md

 You can enable or disable recognition by pressing F12 key.

+During recognition, model can sometimes hallucinate.
+Thus, some words end phrases are excluded from transcription.

 Configuration is made easy through a JSON file.
 Available options: